Prasanna-icefire/Cats_Dogs_Classifier/README.md

 Prerequisites:
 python
-tensorflow   installed by "pip install tensorflow" opencv       installed by "pip install opencv-python" or "pip install opencv-contrib-python"
+tensorflow   installed by "pip install tensorflow"   I used version 2.0 with gpu comatibility,how ever GPU is not that necessary opencv       installed by "pip install opencv-python" or "pip install opencv-contrib-python"

 To use this as a direct application,create a folder in which you want to use this.